How to use oil pastels for beginners

 In our guide to drawing with oil pastels, we’ll talk you through everything you need to get going with this fun, spontaneous medium, including how to blend and draw.
 This is followed up by our pick of the best oil pastels to buy.

 Looking for more art guides for beginners?
-Take a look at our watercolor painting for beginners and acrylic painting for beginners guides, plus our beginner’s guide to oil painting and our beginner’s guide to gouache.
+Take a look at our watercolor painting for beginners and acrylic painting guides, plus our beginner’s guide to oil painting and our beginner’s guide to gouache.

 What are oil pastels?